Adversarial Detection of Flash Malware: Limitations and Open Issues

-This Section describes the main blocks of a \SWF file, which is composed of three basic elements: \textbf{(1)} a \emph{header} that describes important file properties such as the presence of compression, the version of the \SWF format, and the number of video frames; \textbf{(2)} a list of \emph{tags}, i.e., data structures that establish and control the operations performed by the reader on the file data; \textbf{(3)} a special tag called \texttt{End} that terminates the file.
+SWF files are composed of three essential elements: \emph{(i)} a \emph{header} that describes important file properties such as the presence of compression, the version of the SWF format, and the number of video frames; \emph{(ii)} a list of \emph{tags}, i.e., data structures that establish and control the operations performed by the reader on the file data; \emph{(iii)} a unique tag called \texttt{End} that terminates the file.

-The \SWF format supports two types of tags: \emph{definition} and \emph{control}.
-Definition tags assign a number called \emph{character ID} to each object shown by the reader.
-For example, the \texttt{DefineFont} and \texttt{DefineSprite} tags assign an ID, respectively, to a font and a sprite.
-Such IDs are then placed on a \emph{dictionary} that will be accessed by \emph{control} tags to establish which elements will be visualized on each frame.